MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/troubleshooting-configuration-of-driver-deployment--testing-and-debugging.md

 If the target computer has more than one network adapter, you must specify the bus parameters of the network adapter that you intend to use for debugging.

 For more information, see [Troubleshooting Tips for Debugging over a Network Cable](../debugger/setting-up-a-network-debugging-connection.md)

-## <span id="debugger_wont_connect_1394"></span><span id="DEBUGGER_WONT_CONNECT_1394"></span>Debugger won't connect or break in: 1394 connection

-If the target computer has more than one 1394 controller, you must specify the bus parameters of the 1394 controller that you intend to use for debugging.
-For more information, see [Troubleshooting Tips for Debugging over a 1394 Cable](../debugger/setting-up-a-1394-cable-connection.md).

 ## <span id="debugger_wont_connect_serial"></span><span id="DEBUGGER_WONT_CONNECT_SERIAL"></span>Debugger won't connect or break in : Serial connection